mattgraham/worship/readme.md

 ## Worship Collection in ChordPro Format

 The ChordPro file format is common format used in other software applications.
-The ChordPro format allows for song information to be expressed in tags delinated by curly braces.
+The ChordPro format allows for song information to be expressed in tags with curly braces.
 The following are metatags supported by OnSong's implementation of the format:

 - **title** or **t** is the title of the song
 - **subtitle**, **st** or **su** is the artist name or any other byline information